johncarl81/transfuse/documentation.md

 Transfuse allows user to inject into the constructor, methods and fields of a class.
 These injections may be public, package private, protected or private.
 Users should prefer (in order) constructor injection, method, and then field injection.
 Likewise, for performance reasons, users should prefer public, package private or protected injections over private.
 Private injections requires Transfuse to use reflection at runtime and for large dependency graphs may significantly affect performance.

-NOTE:  This documentation highlights using private field injection because it is the most sucinct.
-Please avoid this type of injection if possible.
+NOTE:  This documentation highlights using package private field injection because it is the most succinct.
+Public constructor injection should be prefered.

 ##### Provider